-The Physics Department works closely with the College of Education and Professional Development, who offers a B.A. degree in physics education to students pursuing the B.A. in Education (Physics 9-Adult Comprehensive).
-The B.A. in Physics Education is a dual degree offered be the Department of Physics, together with the Physics 9-Adult comprehensive degree, offered by the department of Education.
+The Physics Department works closely with the College of Education and Professional Development, who offers a B.A. in Secondary Education through the Physics 9-Adult program; it is within this program where the Physics Department ensures students are well prepared to become teachers with a strong background in Physics.
 Please see the College of Education and Professional Development section for the requirements for the B.A.
 This degree is designed for Physics Teachers, and students with multidisciplinary interests.
 Although there is a core of required courses, this is a flexible track and we can make adjustments to meet individual preferences.

 Within the Master of Science in Physical and Applied Science Program the Department of Physics and College of Science offers a Master of Science in Physical and Applied Science degree.
 This is a collaborative effort in cooperation with the Departments of Chemistry, Geology, Computer and Information Technology, and Mathematics.
 The degree program is intended to provide the opportunity for students with diverse qualifications to improve the depth and breadth of their knowledge in the Physical Sciences.